jorritfolmer/puppet-splunk/README.md

   - `authtype` (can be one of `Splunk`,`LDAP`,`SAML`)
   - `saml_idptype` (specifies the SAML identity provider type to use, currently only supports `ADFS`)
   - `saml_idpurl` (specifies the base url for the identity provider, for ADFS IdP's this will be something like https://sso.corp.tld/adfs/ls )
+  - `saml_signauthnrequest` (sign outgoing SAML requests to ADFS: defaults to true)
+  - `saml_signedassertion` (expect assertions from ADFS to be signed: defaults to true)
+  - `saml_signaturealgorithm`: (specifies the signature algorithm to hash requests to ADFS with, and support responses from ADFS.)
   - `ldap_host`
   - `ldap_binddn`
   - `ldap_binddnpassword`